BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 }
 ```

-Let's explain each piece of the response, and see how we can impact or modify it.
+Let's explain each piece of the response and see how we can impact or modify it.

 The `id` field by default is the `id` of the response (your table primary key).
 You can modify this by defining your
 own `$id` property into the repository: